-It was a perfectly ordinary Tuesday morning when I had my big realization: I, Bruce Schutter, needed to get out of my own way if I wanted to become a true Mental Health Warrior.
-I mean, it sounds simple, right?
-But trust me, there’s nothing easy about arguing with yourself in the mirror at 7:30 a.m., trying to convince yourself that the battle for your mental health is actually winnable.
+It was a perfectly ordinary Tuesday morning when I had a revelation: I, Bruce Schutter, needed to get out of my own way if I was ever going to become a true Mental Health Warrior.
+Sounds straightforward, right?
+But trust me, there’s nothing simple about arguing with yourself in the mirror at 7:30 a.m., trying to convince your reflection that yes, you can win the battle for your mental health.

 Step 1: The Mind Games I Played with Myself